-The models above provide excellent all-round performance, suction power and filtration, but they range from £150 to £300+.
+The models above provide excellent all-round performance, suction power and filtration, but they nearly all cost more than £200.
 What if you want a cheap upright that still provides strong cleaning performance?

 How to Choose an Upright Vacuum Cleaner

 Listed above are seven vacuum cleaners which, in our opinion, are amongst the best upright vacuum cleaners on the market at the moment.
-While we don’t believe you can go far wrong with any of these models, it’s always a good idea to understand the underlying features, so you can get the best vac for your requirements.
-Here’s an overview of what you need to look for.
+While we don’t believe you can go far wrong with any of these models, it’s always a good idea to understand the underlying features, so you can get the best upright vacuum for your requirements.

 Price and Requirements